Rainbow Kitchen Community ServicesOctober 27, 2014

-The locks and dams system is necessary for year-round transportation because it maintains a constant channel in which the river depth is maintained at nine feet.
-The natural river bed changes throughout the year and can be uneven or shallow at points due to rainfall and dry periods.
+The locks and dams system is necessary for year-round transportation.
+It maintains a constant channel in which the river depth is maintained at nine feet.
+The natural riverbed changes throughout the year and can be uneven or shallow at points due to rainfall and dry periods.
 The dams create an ‘aquatic staircase’ to prevent this from happening.
 Each step on the slope of the riverbed is a pool of water.
 The normal flow of the river runs through these pools and the excess flows over the dam into the next pool and on down the river.

 While Pittsburgh’s location at the juncture of three rivers makes water transportation easy, land transportation in the region has always been difficult.
 The terrain is defined by hills that made it difficult for engineers in the late 19th century to create transportation systems.
 People and industries needed a way for the hilltop communities to commute to the downtown area near the river.
-The solution became inclined plane railways, otherwise known as Pittsburgh’s inclines.
+The solution became inclined plane railways.

-One incline could transport several thousand people on any given day and for over 30 years Pittsburgh’s inclines were the marvel of the nation.
+One incline could transport several thousand people on any given day.
+For over 30 years Pittsburgh’s inclines were the marvel of the nation.
 However, the Twentieth Century brought with it increased engineering might, the rise of the automobile, and air travel.

 Today Pittsburgh’s Monongahela Incline is the oldest and the steepest incline in the United States.
 It is 635ft long and 367ft high with an angle of 35 degrees.
 The incline was purchased in 1964 by the Port Authority of Allegheny County.
 One reason for its success is its ideal location in the heart of Station Square.

-The other surviving incline is the Duquesne Incline, which was built in 1877.
-It has a length of 793ft, a height of 400ft and a grade of 30 degrees (58%).
-The Duquesne Incline travels six miles per hour and can carry 23 passengers per car at a time.
+The Duquesne Incline has a length of 793ft, a height of 400ft and a grade of 30 degrees.
+It travels six miles per hour and can carry 23 passengers per car at a time.
 It is located near the Fort Pitt Bridge at 1220 Grandview Avenue.
-In 1962 the Duquesne incline was closed for repairs, but the repairs were greater than expected and it could not reopen.
-The local community joined together and raised enough funds to reopen the incline in 1963.
-One year later it was purchased by the Port Authority who leases it for $1 to the Society for the Preservation of the Duquesne Incline, the same community group that worked so hard to save the incline.
+In 1962 the Duquesne incline was closed for repairs.
+Due to the extent of the damage, it was feared the incline would not reopen.
+However, the local community joined together and raised enough funds to reopen the incline in 1963.
+One year later it was purchased by the Port Authority who leases it for $1 to the Society for the Preservation of the Duquesne Incline.

 The Duquesne incline is different from the Mon Incline.
 It is a nostalgic view that offers original Victorian cars with ornate wooden panels, brass fittings, and amber glass windows.
 The Duquesne Incline’s upper station houses a museum of Pittsburgh history and a storehouse of information on inclines around the world.